Three Calls from God

 Prayer

 Jesus, I receive you as my Lord and Savior.
 I believe you died for my sins and rose again as my Lord.
 I give you my life and receive yours.
-Thank you for opening the door to be reconciled to Father God and become part of his eternal family.
+Thank you for reconciling me to Father God and making me a part of your eternal family.
 Amen.

 Follow: The Call to Allegiance